adamgranted/OSX-State_HA/readme.md

-# OSX Screen State for Home Assistant
+# macOS Screen State for Home Assistant
 This is a simple configuration to report the screen lock state and screesaver state of macOS back to Home Assistant.
 It requires [Hammersppon](https://github.com/Hammerspoon/hammerspoon) and a long lived HA token.
 Hammerspoon handles the state tracking of OSX and provides the necessary hooks we need to report back to HA.

 I'm open to contributions if there's a better way to approach this.
 Lock/Unlock OSX hooks are primarily deprecated at this point, this seemed to be the best alternative.